 With so much information out there regarding the best ways to save money, it seems that there is always a new trick or shortcut to financial freedom available and packaged into a book, training course, spreadsheet, or app.
-Although systems to save money can be useful as tools, it isn’t the reason why you’ve found it so hard to achieve success with your finances.
+Although systems to save money can be useful as tools (heck I even use the Simplifi app myself), it isn’t the reason why you’ve found it so hard to achieve success with your finances.
 Setting financial goals that are based on YOU is the most vital piece of the puzzle here.
 Without them, any tool you use will be redundant, sparking those feelings of frustration all over again.

 So, what is the secret to setting financial goals?
 I’ve broken down my criteria for success into three questions.
 Answering YES to all three will have you on the right path to achieving your financial goals once and for all.

 Is there a specific, positive emotional outcome that you can tie to the goal?